 It is always a combination of what we bring to the table in terms of strength, biomechanical balance (our posture and how we move), and our mental activity (how we react or respond mentally and emotionally to our symptoms).
 All of these play a role in the rate and completeness of our healing process.

 As a holistic physical therapy practitioner I take the understanding I have of the human body and of injury and healing processes and apply that to all the ways a person uses themselves at work, athletics, home, play, and daily activities.
 My approach is mind/body in that I orient and teach clients how to heal themselves, using a blend of “body sensing/awareness exercises” and “somatic/proprioceptive training”.
 This helps clients to optimize their healing environment by awakening and employing all their faculties to do so.

 Physical therapy has as its tradition the idea of helping a person to become physically independent.
-It emerged out of World War I as a modality to improve the lives of wounded soldiers, by encouraging and enabling independence in the face of life-changing injury.
-As it is taught currently the main intent continues to associate healing and self-reliance.
+It emerged out of World War I as a modality to improve the lives of wounded soldiers by encouraging and enabling independence in the face of life-changing injury.
+As it is taught currently the main intent continues to associate healing with self-reliance.